population growth and industrial expansion is having a major impact on food, water and energy supplies. During the

 Jupiter Icy Moon Explorer (JUICE) reaches the Jovian system

 For its primary objective, the probe performs a series of flybys around some of the largest Galilean moons.
-Ganymede, Callisto and Europa are focussed on since all are believed to be home to subsurface liquid water oceans.
-JUICE records highly detailed images of Callisto (which has the most heavily cratered surface in the Solar System), while also taking the first complete measurements of Europa's icy crust and scanning for organic molecules that are essential to life.
+Ganymede, Callisto and Europa are focussed on, since all are believed to hold subsurface liquid water oceans.
+JUICE records detailed images of Callisto (which has the most heavily cratered surface in the Solar System), while also taking the first complete measurements of Europa's icy crust and scanning for organic molecules that are essential to life.

 In 2033, the probe enters orbit around Ganymede for the final phase of the mission.
-This detailed study includes:
+The detailed study includes: